-Hidden Meadow Ranch believes in introducing the sport of fly fishing to our guests in a professional and structured environment illustrating the traditions and techniques of the historic sport.
-On a regularly scheduled basis, our fishing staff conducts a series of clinics and classes beginning with Introduction to Fly Fishing and progressing to the Trout Pond for HMR Fly Fishing Levels 1-3 and ultimately out into the White Mountains for further instruction and practical application with our trained guides.
-You’ll receive a certificate to show that you’ve mastered each level.
-Our staff includes certified instructors with exposure to a range of fly fishing techniques and equipment.
+Hidden Meadow Ranch believes in introducing the sport of fly fishing to our members in a professional and structured environment illustrating the traditions and techniques of the historic sport.
+Our staff can get Members started with an introduction to fly fishing.
+Then with advance notice, our team of guides can help you progress to further instruction and practical application.
+Our guide staff includes certified instructors with exposure to a range of fly fishing techniques and equipment.
 This is an opportunity to acquire a level of skill and an appreciation for the sport that opens up centuries-old traditions and can lead to experiences anywhere in the world.

 Introduction to Fly Fishing